Supporting someone with cancer and dementia

 What is dementia?

-Dementia is a word used to describe a set of symptoms.
+Dementia is a word used to describe a range of conditions affecting the brain that get worse over time.
 There are several types of dementia, so each person affected may have different symptoms.
-Alzheimer’s disease is the most common type of dementia.

 Dementia is caused by damage to the brain.
-This damage is mainly from Alzheimer’s disease or strokes (vascular dementia).
 Symptoms will depend on what has caused the damage and what part of the brain is affected.

 Symptoms can include: